buresjan/buresjan.github.io/_pages/about.md

 ## Projects
 - **Inter-Excellence LUAUS25049** — Translation of mathematical modeling and optimization techniques to cardiovascular medicine.
 My main focus in this project is geometry optimization of total cavopulmonary connection using the lattice Boltzmann method.
 I aim to integrate the available clinical data into this procees and also to experimentally validate the process.
 - **GA24-11247S** — Off-diagonal thermodynamics and its connection with other factors as a route to predictable selectivity in C-H bond cleavage.
 My role is mainly automating the workflows for predicting bimolecular reaction barriers and performing subsequent statistical analysis.

+## For Students
+If your interests overlap with my work in mathematical modeling, optimization, or scientific computing, please reach out.
+I am happy to discuss supervision options, project ideas, or other ways we can collaborate on topics that excite you.

 </div>